jacobjma/point-segment-matching/README.md

 # Point Segment Matching
-Point segment matching is a method for finding structural similarities in sets of points point with repeating structures.
-The main application is within atomic resolution imaging.
+Point segment matching is a method for finding structure point clouds with repeating structures.
+The main application is for finding strain in atomic resolution images.

 ![abstract](/notebooks/abstract.png?raw=true "Polycrystaline graphene")